wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 *   (6) The international preliminary examination shall take into consideration all the documents cited in the international search report.
 It may take into consideration any additional documents considered to be relevant in the particular case.

-### Article 34 Procedure before the International Preliminary Examining Authority
+### Article 34---Procedure before the International Preliminary Examining Authority

 *   (1) Procedure before the International Preliminary Examining Authority shall be governed by the provisions of this Treaty, the Regulations, and the agreement which the International Bureau shall conclude, subject to this Treaty and the Regulations, with the said Authority.